rcghpge/version-cv/README.md

   - `EfficientNetB0` for visual symbol classification
   - `GPT2` fine-tuned on LaTeX token sequences
   - `Word2Vec` for symbolic embeddings
-  - `XGBoost` applied to Word2Vec vectors
+  - `XGBoost` applied to TF-IDF vectors

+Prototypes were also designed but not fully built out one of which is a `GPT2 prototype`

 * **Summary of the performance achieved**
   - EfficientNetB0: ~51% accuracy